ISAITB/docs-services/source/common/index.rst

     :header: "Property", "Description"

     name, The name of the parameter.
-This will be used to identify it both when calling via the test bed as well as in standalone calls. type, The type of the parameter corresponding to one of the GITB types [REF] that can be used in test cases. use, Whether or not the parameter is required (``UsageEnumeration.R``) or optional (``UsageEnumeration.O``). kind, The way in which the input parameter is configured.
+This will be used to identify it both when calling via the test bed as well as in standalone calls. type, The type of the parameter corresponding to one of the `GITB types`_ that can be used in test cases. use, Whether or not the parameter is required (``UsageEnumeration.R``) or optional (``UsageEnumeration.O``). kind, The way in which the input parameter is configured.
 This can always be set to ``ConfigurationType.SIMPLE``. desc, The description of the parameter to be displayed in the result of a ``getModuleDefinition`` call.